-Pelham Art Festival is proud to be celebrating our 34th Anniversary in 2021
+Pelham Art Festival is proud to be celebrating its 37th Anniversary in 2024!

 The Pelham Art Festival began with a dream and with action.
-In 1985, a group known as the Friends of the Fonthill Library came up with the idea of holding a backyard art show and sale to raise funds in support of the local library.
+In 1985, a group known as the Friends of the Fonthill Library produced the idea of holding a backyard art show and sale to raise funds in support of the local library.
 Pelham Art Club member Lois Schonewille, and her husband, offered their comfortable backyard as the venue for the first show.
 Thus, a small beginning was made in June 1985.
-In June of 1986, on a sunny Sunday afternoon from 1 to 5 p.m., visitors enjoyed a fabulous backyard art show with art work hung on easels and on the fence surrounding the pool, and this was considered the first show.
-Most of the artists were from the Niagara area including members of the Pelham Art Club, the Welland Art Club and the Port Colborne Art Club.
+In June of 1986, on a sunny Sunday afternoon from 1 to 5 p.m., visitors enjoyed a fabulous backyard art show with artwork hung on easels and on the fence surrounding the pool, and this was considered the first show.
+Most of the artists were from the Niagara area including members of the Pelham Art Club, the Welland Art Club, and the Port Colborne Art Club.

 For the first arena show in 1987, thanks to Barbara and Vern Simpson, there was an exceptionally effective drawing card in that Vern arranged to have one of his company’s helicopters provide rides over the area including a flight over Niagara Falls.
 People from far and wide followed the helicopter to its landing pad near the arena.
 Needless to say, that once on the arena site, they were invited to come inside to view the show.
 The money raised by the helicopter rides augmented the funds raised through Artmart Niagara.

-In 1987, after years of community discussion, the Pelham Town Council voted to build a new library building in order to expand the Town’s office facilities.
-The town needed to take over the space occupied by the existing library, which was housed in the lower level of the same building as the Council offices.
+In 1987, after years of community discussion, the Pelham Town Council voted to build a new library building to expand the Town’s office facilities.
+The Town needed to take over the space occupied by the existing library, which was housed in the lower level of the same building as the Council offices.

-The second year brought several changes in organization.
-The date was moved to Mother’s Day weekend and the name of the event was changed to the Pelham Art Festival, a name that has gained respect in the art world, putting Pelham on the map of art festivals in Ontario.
-Thanks to Hugh Molson (Chief Librarian) a Province of Ontario grant was secured to help in the building of proper art display boards for the show.
-Barbara and Vern Simpson were instrumental in getting a group of craftsmen to build the boards at a price which allowed all that was needed to be built.
+The second year brought several changes to the organization.
+The date was moved to Mother’s Day weekend and the name of the event was changed to the Pelham Art Festival, a name that has gained respect in the art world, putting Pelham on the map of juried arts festivals in Ontario.
+Thanks to Hugh Molson (Chief Librarian), a Province of Ontario grant was secured to help in the building of proper art display boards for the show.
+Barbara and Vern Simpson were instrumental in getting a group of craftsmen to build the boards at a price that allowed all that was needed to be built.
 These boards have survived to benefit the show ever since due to the diligent care volunteers have taken to maintain, repair and paint the boards over the years.

-For many years, one or more artists donated original art for a fundraising raffle, often setting the theme for the show.
-Over the years, Vermeer’s Garden Centre, J&J Florists, Willowbrook Nurseries, Gilbert’s Flowers and other local greenhouses, businesses and volunteers have provided ambiance with plants, lighting, colour, and surprising features for a tradition that has continued every Mother’s Day weekend.
-In the “old arena”, tables and chairs filled the west end of the arena turning it into a food court dining area where art lovers could mingle, have a glass of wine and refreshments, listen to music, and recharge as they wandered through and enjoyed the aisles of original art by over 65 artists from near and far.
-Now in the new Meridian Community Centre, the tradition continues with a new floor plan and a bright fresh new look.
-As of 2019, the number of participating artists has grown to 81 artists in 88 booths!
+For many years, one or more artists donated original art for a fundraising raffle, often setting the theme for the Festival.
+Over the years, Vermeer’s Garden Centre, Willowbrook Nurseries, Gilbert’s Flowers and other local greenhouses, businesses and volunteers have provided ambiance with plants, lighting, colour, and surprising features for a tradition that has continued every Mother’s Day weekend.
+In the “old Pelham Arena,” tables and chairs filled the west end of the arena turning it into a food court dining area where art lovers could mingle, have a glass of wine and refreshments, listen to music, and recharge as they wandered through and enjoyed the aisles of original art by over 65 artists from near and far.
+Now in the new Fonthill Meridian Community Centre Accipiter Arena, the tradition continues with a new floor plan and a bright fresh new look.
+As of 2019, the number of participating artists has grown to 81 artists in 87 booths!
 The Pelham Art Festival organization has matured over the years and is regularly rejuvenated by the input of energetic new volunteers who are warmly welcomed.
 The Festival continues to grow and develop.

-Artists continue to be important to the annual Festival.
-Two artists, Beverly Sneath and Anne Reimer have participated in every show for the past 33 years!
-In 2019, given the extra space now available, 81 talented artists rent booths to sell their original fine art.
-Every year artists who are new to the Festival are juried to join artists who have previously exhibited in this show.
-As a result, a revolving cross section of talented work is on display for art lovers to admire and to purchase.
+Artists continue to be important to the annual juried festival.
+Two artists, Beverly Sneath and Anne Reimer have participated in every show for the past 35 years!
+In 2019, given the extra space now available, 81 talented artists and artisans rent booths to sell their original fine art.
+Every year artists who are new to the Festival and returning artists are juried to exhibit at the Festival.
+As a result, a revolving cross-section of talented work is on display for art lovers to admire and purchase.